campusrover/labnotebook2/docs/reports/2024/counterstrikebot.md

    rosrun cs_bot publish_point.py
    ```

 2. Click on the map according to the prompt.
-The results will be saved to `points.csv`.
+The results will be saved to `/config/points.yaml`.

-The coordinates saved in `points.csv` can be used by other nodes later.
+The coordinates saved in `/config/points.yaml` can be used by other nodes later.

 ![](../../images/csbot/slam.jpg)